 AEduardo-dev/flk

 flk makes managing Nix flakes feel like using a package manager.
-No more manually editing flake.nix files—just use simple commands to add packages, create custom shell commands, and manage your development environment.
+No more manually editing flake.nix files—just use simple commands to add packages, create custom shell commands, and manage your development environment with ease.

 ✨ Features